ibmohd/3221-Assignments/README.md

 3 - Type "a.out" to run the executable code.

-4 - At the prompt "ALARM>", type in the number of seconds at which the alarm should expire, followed by the text of the message.
+4 - At the prompt "ALARM>", type in "Start_Alarm" or "Change_Alarm" followed by the Alarm_ID in brackets, followed by a ":", followed by the number of seconds at which the alarm should expire, followed by the text of the message.
 For example:

-    ALARM> 2 Good Morning!
+    Alarm> Start_Alarm(1): 2 Good Morning!
+    //or
+    Alarm> Change_Alarm(1): 10 Good Night!

 (To exit from the program, type Ctrl-d.)